NethServer/docs/developer-manual/en/gateway.rst

 NethServer can work into two basic modes:

-* server mode: the system will be a normal host inside the network bringing services like the mail or file server.
+* server mode: the system will be a standard host inside the network offering services like e-mail or file server.
-* gateway mode: the system is the gateway and firewall of the network
+* gateway mode: the system is the gateway and firewall of the local network

-The system has an abstraction for firewall base functions, like opening ports for running services.
+The system has an abstraction layer for firewall base functions, like opening ports for running services.
 Actually two implementations are available:

 * server mode: standard :command:`lokkit` (default on CentOS)